 As a Caribbean tourism destination, beachfront dining at least once during your stay is of course a must, whether for a casual lunch or for dinner.

 When considering restaurants with a view, Magnolia, located on the ridge above Turtle Cove Marina in central Providenciales certainly deserves a mention.
-This wine bar and international cuisine restaurant offers beautiful views over the north coast ocean and Turtle Cove.
+This wine bar and international cuisine restaurant offers beautiful views over the north coast ocean and the greater Turtle Cove area.

 Coco Bistro, located inland at Grace Bay, is surrounded by a tranquil coconut tree grove and offers a different perspective to beachfront dining.
 This very popular restaurant is often booked up for weeks, so you’ll want to make reservations early.

 Parallel 23, located at the beautiful Palms Resort on Grace Bay, offers unique Asian and Caribbean fusion dishes, with many international favorites as well.

 Caicos Café has been a favorite fine dining restaurant with locals and visitors alike for decades.
 The restaurant is located in central Grace Bay, and offers a menu of international and seafood dishes.

-Sui-Ren restaurant is found at the elegant Shore Club resort on Long Bay Beach, and features a fascinating internationally inspired menu.
+SUI-REN is found at the elegant Shore Club resort on Long Bay Beach, and features a fascinating internationally-inspired menu.
 The Shore Club resort is a very beautiful setting, yet maintains a quiet laid-back ambiance.

 Opus, a wine bar and fine grill restaurant, is located on the quiet eastern side of Grace Bay.
 The restaurant offers one of the largest selections of wine in the country, and features both indoor air-conditioned and alfresco dining.
 Opus is an excellent choice for steaks, too.